Reading: why it’s good for children

 - Hold your child close or on your knee while you read so your child can see your face and the book.

 Adapting reading activities for older children

-As your child gets older and is learning to read, encourage her to use her finger to trace the words as you read them or to point out letters and words.
+As your child gets older and is learning to read, encourage them to use their finger to trace words as you read them or to point out letters and words.
 You can even play ‘find the letters and words’, especially the letters in your child’s name.

 Point out punctuation marks like full stops, exclamation marks and question marks.
 Explain what these mean – for example, ‘There’s a question mark.
 When we see one of those, we know that someone is asking a question’.